Skip to content

 data = await response.json()

-# Step 2: Upload file to presigned URL
+# Step 2: Upload to the resumable session.
+Content-Range declares the total

 with open(filepath, 'rb') as f: